ddttom/ContentID/docs/development-notes/add-entry.md

 ## Documentation Requirements

-All changes must be documented in log.md.
+All changes must be documented in {{logfilename}}.
 This file is ephemeral and not preserved in version control, serving as a detailed record of the modification process.
 The log is strictly append-only - never modify or delete previous entries.

-## Log Format Requirements
+### Log Format Requirements

 - The log is a chronological narrative of decisions and changes
 - Each entry must include a timestamp